zerodaycode/Zork/README.md

 ### Unit tests

-- This one tests directly different parts of the internal work of `Zork++`, trying to make a reliable system to work with.
+- These directly test different parts of the internal work of `Zork++`, trying to make a reliable system to work with.

 ### Integration tests

-- Integration tests in Zork are focused on build different kind of `C++` projects, and those under different operating systems.
+- Integration tests in Zork are focused on building different kind of `C++` projects under different operating systems.

 All tests are running in different workflows that you can [check out here](
     <https://github.com/zerodaycode/Zork/actions>
 ).

 Alternatively, you can always download the source code and run them in a local environment.
-You will need to have installed `Rust`, and moving into the `zork++` directory, you just need to run `$ cargo test --all`.
+You will need to have `Rust` installed and change into the `zork++` directory.
+Then you just need to run `$ cargo test --all`.

 # 📑 TODO ZONE <a name = "todo_zone"></a>